mschuchard/puppet-check/README.md

 ```

 You can also build your own general container for testing various Puppet situations by removing the last three lines.
 You can then test each module, directory environment, etc. on top of that container by merely adding and modifying the final three lines to a Dockerfile that uses the container you built from the first four lines.
 This is recommended usage due to being very efficient and stable.

+As an alternative to copying Puppet code and data into the image for testing, it is also recommended to bind volume mount the container to the directory with your Puppet code and data.

 ### Vagrant